The ADNTRO Premium DNA Kit(or a simple upgrade to our basic ADNTRO DNA Kit) gives you access to our Pharmacogenetic Report.

 Contraceptives- Hormone-based drugs that interfere with the reproductive cycle in order to prevent pregnancy, such as etonogestrel.

-Psychotherapeutics and antidepressants: drugs prescribed for their relief of symptoms of anxiety, depression, and other mental illnesses, such as fluoxentine or clozapine.
+Psychotherapeutics and antidepressants: drugs prescribed for their relief of symptoms like anxiety, depression, and other mental illnesses, such as fluoxentine or clozapine.

 Muscle relaxants- Medicines used to relax muscles, such as diazepam.